 Firstly, Hagen pointed out that not all regions have registered rapid property price increases.
 Even in cities like Berlin, Hamburg and Munich, high rental prices in the newbuild segment have not necessarily been matched by high rents in the existing rental property sector.

-Secondly, price increases have been driven by population growth, the ongoing trend towards urbanisation, and strong economic fundamentals, combined with historically low interest rates.
+Secondly, price increases have been driven by population growth, the ongoing trend toward urbanization, and strong economic fundamentals, combined with historically low interest rates.
 At the same time, Germany’s rental housing sector has seen vacancy rates fall close to zero.

 Finally, loan-to-value ratios are typically no more than 75 percent, which underscores the financial soundness of the German market.